 Our final flow focuses on the tissue most likely to become inflamed with too much standing or sitting with improper posture: the hips, glutes, and sciatic nerve.
 Try to move your breath to these areas for an added benefit of energy movement.

-Come into Down Dog.
+Come into Downward-Facing Dog.
 On an inhalation, lift your right leg, keeping your front hip bones facing the mat and toes pointing downward.
 On an exhalation, bring your right knee forward in between your hands, keeping your right heel close to your pelvis for upright pigeon.
 Stay here for a full inhale and exhale.
-On your next inhalation, engage your core to lift your right knee to your chest and your right leg back and up into Three-Legged Down Dog.
+On your next inhalation, engage your core to lift your right knee to your chest and your right leg back and up into Three-Legged Downward-Facing Dog.
 Repeat for 5 rounds.
-After the 5th round, stay in Pigeon, keeping your right heel close to your pelvis and dropping onto your forearms for 30 seconds.
+After the 5th round, stay in Pigeon Pose, keeping your right heel close to your pelvis and dropping onto your forearms for 30 seconds.
 Then, repeat on the second side.

 We will use this inversion to shift our perspective, increase blood flow to the brain, and improve mental clarity.
 We shift our perspective into grace and gratitude, a to remember to come back to our breath and to remember that if we are breathing, we have life!